robleto/ShakesFind/docs/technical/DEPLOYMENT.md

 ## Deployment Guide (Commercial Edition)

-This document describes how to deploy the Game Awards API stack (Netlify + Neon + Stripe).
+This document describes how to deploy the Shakespeare Productions API stack (Netlify + Neon + Stripe).
 It assumes basic familiarity with Node.js and Git.

 ### 1. Architecture Overview
 Component | Purpose